XDagger/xdagj/README.md

 - [ ] Increase the handling fee

-- [x] Optimize and improve mobile wallets to improve the user experience
+- [x] Optimize wallets to improve the user experience

 - [ ] Support smart contracts, implement EVM that supports Solidity, and be compatible with Ethereum smart contracts